K. J. Ray Liu: Contributions and Impact

-future applications.
-Not only did it enable accurate tracking of an unlimited number of subjects, indoors, and without costly infrastructure or a priori measurements, it also served as the theoretical foundation for accurate/reliable wireless sensing by simply using ambient radio waves, including Wi-Fi.
+He further showed that in multipath-rich environments (such as indoor environments), the time-reversal focusing spot exhibits a stationary behavior in its energy distribution.
+This discovery enabled precise speed estimation in complex indoor settings, a task previously considered insurmountable.
+By establishing a principle that succeeds where the Doppler Effect fails, his work enabled accurate tracking of an unlimited number of subjects, indoors, and without costly infrastructure or a priori measurements, it also served as the theoretical foundation for accurate/reliable wireless sensing by simply using ambient radio waves, including Wi-Fi.